 Grid safety has not yet received due attention.

-Smart grid also requires year-round security.
-Most users, even industrial and power companies, underestimate the importance of smart grids.
-Smart grid endpoints, such as smart energy meter, industrial motors, consumer electronics, and widely distributed automation devices, consume and control electricity.
+energy meter, industrial motors, consumer electronics, and widely distributed automation devices, consume and control electricity.
 At the same time, smart grid operators make full use of the "smart" network to correct power factor, optimize voltage, locate faults accurately and reduce maintenance time to ensure normal operation time, so the application of grid connection devices continues to increase.

 Threats such as network attacks, Internet Protocol (IP) theft, and disruption of productivity continue to occur in smart grids and industrial control systems.
 Whether it's a simple household clothing dryer or an advanced decentralized industrial center, the only way to prevent these serious threats is to optimize the full security of the smart grid to ensure maximum operating time.
 Unfortunately, in many cases, users are not fully aware of the seriousness of the security risks, only minimal security measures.
 In a conversation with an expert at the power company, he told me that "barbed wire, padlock and high voltage are the only protective measures" in the company's substations.
 Other knowledgeable operators believe in hardware inherent security measures, but fail to realize that the threat posed by network attacks through software is even more serious.